 What is a managed account?
 Definition and examples

 A managed account, in the world of investing, is an investment account that belongs to one person but is managed or overseen by another person.
 If I have this type of account, it means that a professional money manager oversees it.
-In other words, he or she looks after it for me.
+In other words, they look after it for me.

 The person who oversees the account may purchase, sell, or trade assets without my prior approval.
-They can do this as long as their actions are in accordance with my objectives.
+They can do this as long as their actions are in accordance with my objectives or preferences.

 Wikipedia says the following about the term: